zubinchopra/portaldocs/portal-sdk/generated/top-extensions-hosting-service-procedures.md

     | MPAC        | ms.portal.azure.com |
     | PROD        | portal.azure.com    |

-    The `portal.azure.com.json` file  is enough to serve all production environments.
+  `portal.azure.com.json` is enough to serve all production environments.
 If an environment requires a config value that is different from other environments, then an additional environment configuration can be added, for example,  `ms.portal.azure.com.json`.

     ```xml
     <EmbeddedResource Include="Content\Config\portal.azure.com.json" />